prakash-aryan/crazyflie_rl_main/README.md

 ## Comparative Analysis of Deep Reinforcement Learning Algorithms for Autonomous UAV Navigation in MuJoCo Simulation Environment

-This repository contains the implementation code for my **Master's Dissertation** at BITS Pilani Dubai Campus, supervised by Dr. Sujala D. Shetty.
+This repository contains the implementation code for my **Master's Dissertation**.
 The project evaluates and compares seven state-of-the-art deep reinforcement learning algorithms for autonomous quadcopter hovering control using the Bitcraze Crazyflie 2.0 model in MuJoCo physics simulation.

 ## 📋 Abstract